AlJohri/kar/README.md

 #### Common Use Cases

-- wrap your custom `awslogs get` command with the preconfigured log group for your project: `kar logs`
+- wrap your custom `awslogs get` command with a preconfigured log group
-- wrap your custom `docker run` command with preconfigured volumes and port mounts yet still be able to pass arbitrary commands to the docker container: `kar run python scripts/pipeline.py`
+- wrap your custom `docker run` command with preconfigured volumes and port mounts
-- wrap your custom `jupyter lab` command with preconfigured host/ports and opening of the web browser of your choice: `kar lab`
+- wrap your custom `jupyter lab` command with preconfigured host/ports/browser
-- wrap your custom `ecs-cli up` command with preconfigured ecs cluster and aws profile yet still allowing you to change parameters: `kar up --size 3 --instance-type t3.xlarge`
+- wrap your custom `ecs-cli up` command with preconfigured ecs cluster name and aws profile with the flexibility to change instance type or cluster size, i.e. `kar up --size 3 --instance-type t3.xlarge`
+- any tool with a slightly annoying, hard to remember interface. anything in the awscli usually takes the 🍰

 #### Installation